 ** for example, a mixed Vanguard and KoW event cannot be ranked if the players earn bonuses in the KoW games, such as additional artefacts or re-rolls, depending on their performance in the Vanguard games.

 No joint rankings, you must be able to split ties when you submit the results.

 Click here for a full explanation of the ranking calculations.

 The Masters Committee is a group of volunteers who maintain this website and organise the end of year UK Masters event.
 There are seven members on the commitee:

 While each individual has a rough region to cover, all members will assist with any and all queries.

 The Masters Committee will never issue nor recommend any sort of comp packs for use within tournaments.
 Balancing suggestions and decisions are left strictly to Mantic's Rules Committee and the discretion of individual tournament organisers.

-At the end of each season, the top 16 players, alongside the previous UK National Champion, are invited to the UK Masters tournament held around February each year.
-In the event that two or more of those invited is unable to attend or declines the invitational, the 17th top rated player is invited, then the 18th and so on until 16 spots are filled.
+At the end of each season, the top 16 players and the top of each Faction (if the Faction has scored over 200pts in the Season), alongside the previous UK National Champion, are invited to the UK Masters tournament held around February each year.
+In the event that two or more of those invited is unable to attend or declines the invitational, the 17th top rated player is invited, then the 18th and so on until a minimum of 16 spots are filled.